Documentation Docs

 displayValue

-Definition: displayValue(questionName: string): any
+Definition: displayValue(questionName: string, value?: any): any

 Returns a question's display text.
 Supports questions nested within panels or matrices.

-Example: "expression": "displayValue('question1')"
+Example: "expression": "displayValue('my-dropdown-question', 5)"

 View Source Code